cubesystems/releaf/docs/documentation/usage-basics.md

 * __Index__
   * A table listing all existing records of the respective model
   * All attributes of the model displayed as columns
-  * Built in search through all displayed text attributes
+  * Built-in search through all displayed text attributes
   * Pagination
 * __Creation and editing__
   * Automatically generated forms